Shonan Adela

 Shonan Adela (ショウナンアデラ, foaled 10 February 2012) is a Japanese Thoroughbred racehorse and broodmare.
 She was the best two-year-old filly in Japan in 2014 when she won her last three races including the Hanshin Juvenile Fillies and was the unanimous choice for the JRA Award for Best Two-Year-Old Filly.
-Her later career was badly disrupted by injury and made only three disappointing appearances over the next three seasons.
+Her later career was badly disrupted by injury and she made only three disappointing appearances over the next three seasons.

 Background

 Shonan Adela is a bay mare with a white blaze and four white socks bred in Hokkaido, Japan by the Shimokobe Farm.
 During her racing career she was owned by Tetsuhide Kunimoto and trained by Yoshitaka Ninomiya.

 She was from the fifth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Shonan Adela's dam Always Willing was bred in Kentucky and won minor race in the United States before being bought for $310,000 by Shimokobe Farm in November 2009 and exported to Japan in the following year.
 Always Willing's dam Always Loyal won the Poule d'Essai des Pouliches and was a half-sister to Anabaa.